tejajagadeep/fse-basics/interview/page-nation/README.md

 # SpringBasics

-Interview
+Interview Question:

-How do you call limited data to the frontend when the store data is low?
+"How do you refer to fetching a limited amount of data to the frontend when there is low stored data?"

+Detailed Question:
-Detailed Question: When we perform page nation in the front end.
-For each page call should be made and according to page limited data should be called.
+"When implementing pagination on the frontend, each page requires a separate call, and only a limited amount of data should be retrieved per page."

+Answer:
-Ans: We need to give offset and limit or Use spring pageable.
+"We need to specify an offset and limit or utilize Spring Pageable."

+Sub Question:
-Sub Question: provide the query and path needed to for the call.
+"Please provide the query and endpoint path required for this call."

 ```
 "SELECT * FROM Actor ORDER BY actor_id LIMIT ?1 OFFSET ?2"